Deep Space 845se55 July 2008

 the pins of the plugs after removing them, then they would be

 within capacitors in the amplifier chassis.
 Diodes have been

 from these capacitors, see D1, D2, sheet 2, thus preventing a

-off there is a relay to reduce this voltage to less
+off there is a relay to reduce this

-accidental shock unless one tried desperately to do
+any kind of accidental shock unless one tried desperately to do

 It would be unwise to allow a pet dog to chew on cables.
 Most

 Unkel Sparks as they chew, and and learn to leave them alone.
 The

 industrial grade cabling with thicker PVC insulation than used for